quixio/quix-streams/docs/windowing.md

 sdf = app.dataframe(...)

-# Define a 1-hour tumbling window with a grace period of 10 seconds.
+# Define a 1 hour tumbling window with a grace period of 10 seconds.
 # It will inform the application to wait an additional 10 seconds of event time before considering the
-# particular window closed.
+# particular window closed
 sdf.tumbling_window(timedelta(hours=1), grace_ms=timedelta(seconds=10))
 ```